densitydesign/sketch/README.md

 Let me repeat once more one thing: **USE VIRTUALENV**

 ### Documents database
-A reachable MongoDB server is also required for sketch.
+A reachable MongoDB server is also required for sketch to work.

 If you have mongodb installed in your developement server, you can use the "startlocalmongo.sh" script in the sketchproject folder.